 Description of the project

-Research visit at Centre for Global Higher Education, Department of Education, Oxford University: 1st February 2020 – 15th March 2020
+Research visit at Centre for Global Higher Education, Department of Education, University of Oxford : 1st February 2020 – 15th March 2020

 Much attention has been given in higher education research to disruptive influence of ongoing marketisation that undermines the publicness of public university (Newfield 2010), as well as to the blurring of the boundaries between public and private that happened in consequences of these processes (Guzmán-Valenzuela 2016; Macfarlane 2015).
 Relatively fewer studies dealt with a culturally differentiated mode of understanding of what emerged in response to the material undermining of the idea of the public university.
 Recently, we can observe the growth of the discussions and the presentations of the idea of higher education as the common good (UNESCO 2015, Marginson 2016, Locatelli 2018, Szadkowski 2018).
 Many efforts have been made to operationalise the concept for the analysis of its development (Boyadjieva & Ilieva-Trichkova 2018), as well as for the investigation of the perceptions of main actors within a national system (Tian & Liu 2018).
 However, the concepts of the public good and the common good have no clear boundaries and are often used interchangeably.
 The work that formed the background for the research visit continued and expanded this line of inquiry by sharpening the conceptual distinction and grounding it in a specific empirical context of Polish higher education system.